Gustav Stresemann: Foreign minister 1923–1929

 The Treaties were signed in October 1925 at Locarno.
-Germany officially recognized its post-World War I western border for the first time, guaranteed peace with France and Belgium and pledged to observe the demilitarization of the Rhineland.
+Germany officially recognised its post-World War I western border for the first time, guaranteed peace with France and Belgium and pledged to observe the demilitarisation of the Rhineland.
 If the terms of the treaty were broken, the signatories (including Britain) promised to come to the aid of the country against which the violation had taken place.
 Stresemann was not willing to conclude a similar treaty with the Second Polish Republic: "There will be no Locarno of the east" he said in 1925.
-He hoped to use Polish economic difficulties to force a peaceful adjustment of the Polish border in Germany's favor.
+He hoped to use Polish economic difficulties to force a peaceful adjustment of the Polish border in Germany's favour.
 However, as part of the Locarno Treaties, he signed arbitration agreements with both Poland and the First Czechoslovak Republic to ensure that any future conflict would be settled by impartial arbitration rather than by the use of force.
-By 1929 his policy was “detente with Poland” and strengthening good economic relationships.
+By 1929, his policy was "detente with Poland" and strengthening good economic relationships.

 After this reconciliation with the Versailles powers, Stresemann moved to improve relations with the Soviet Union.
 He said to Nikolay Krestinsky in June 1925, as recorded in his diary: "I had said I would not come to conclude a treaty with Russia so long as our political situation in the other direction was not cleared up, as I wanted to answer the question whether we had a treaty with Russia in the negative."
 The Treaty of Berlin signed in April 1926 reaffirmed and strengthened the Treaty of Rapallo signed in 1922.
 Germany and the Soviet Union pledged neutrality in the event of an attack on the other by a third party for five years.